anne-gcd/MTG-Link/utils/README.md

 ## fasta2gfa.py

 The **fasta2gfa.py** script takes as input a FASTA file and treats the 'Ns' regions within the sequences as gaps.
-It thus transform a FASTA file with 'Ns' regions within sequences to a GFA file.
+It thus transform a FASTA file with 'Ns' regions within sequences to a GFA file (GFA 2.0).

 It is possible to filter the 'Ns' regions you want to treat as gaps by:
 * their size (e.g. gap sizes)